arrlancore/markzen/README.md

 - **Kanban-style Bookmark Management**: Visual drag-and-drop organization across customizable columns
 - **Workspace Management**: Create multiple workspaces (work, personal, projects) for context separation
 - **Enhanced New Tab Experience**: Beautiful background images, clock, and most frequently used bookmarks
+- **Smart Omnibox Search**: Type `mz` + Tab in the address bar to search bookmarks with fuzzy matching from anywhere
 - **Global Search**: Access your bookmarks from anywhere with Command + Shift + K (⌘+⇧+K) keyboard shortcut
+- **Intelligent Matching**: Find bookmarks easily with partial words, acronyms, and skipped words
 - **Privacy-Focused**: All data stored locally with no login required
 - **Usage Analytics**: Track bookmark engagement to surface most valuable resources
 - **Open Multiple Bookmarks**: One click to open all bookmarks that set as default on a workspace